JnsLns/ptb_experiment_template/README.md

 *The documentation below is somewhat work in progress and may thus seem a little erratic at times.
 Note however that the code itelf contains relatively detailed instructions how to use it.*

-# Template for psychophysics experiments with MATLB and Psychtoolbox 3
+# Psychophysics experiment template using MATLAB & Psychtoolbox 3

 This template is designed to speed up the development of psychophsics experiments with MATLAB and Psychtoolbox 3.
 It handles some common aspects of experiment scripts,